ecociel/mcp-app-python/README.md

-# mcp-app-python — OpenAi app with HTML widget
+# mcp-app-python — OpenAI App with HTML Widget

 This repository demonstrates a minimal **MCP (Model Context Protocol)** server written in Python that exposes a single tool and an HTML widget resource.
 The widget is a small interactive HTML file (`widget.html`) that can be rendered by a client when the tool runs.
 The server uses a `FastMCP` helper and a small set of MCP types to register tools and resources and to handle resource and tool requests.